 In order to understand the economic value of the soil fertility of Manitoba, it is necessary to take into consideration certain peculiarities of climate.
-A soil rich in plant food is valuable largely according to the amount of moisture and heat which it contains during the season of plant growth and according to the length of the plant-growing season.
+A soil rich in plant food is valuable largely according to the amount of moisture and heat which it contains during the season of plant growth and

 When considered broadly, the summers in Manitoba are marked by high dry temperature and an abundance of sunshine.
 The spring season usually advances very rapidly.
 The records of the Canadian Meteorological Service show that though the mean temperature in Manitoba during April and May may be in the neighbourhood of 35°, the daily maximum would be at least 10° to 12° higher.
 The annual precipitation is greatest during the growing season.
-Although the total annual precipitation only averages 17°34 inches for Manitoba, the amount falling between April and August, when most beneficial, amounts to about fifty per cent of the total, a quantity almost equal to that of the Province of Ontario for the same period.
+Although the total annual precipitation only averages 17.34 inches for Manitoba, the amount falling between April and August, when most beneficial, amounts to about fifty per cent of the total, a quantity almost equal to that of the Province of Ontario for the same period.